Cruising, Travel

 Recently I took my first cruise ever on the Norwegian Jade.
-It was a five day cruise, leaving from Miami, Florida and the Jade stopped at four ports.
+It was a five day cruise, leaving from Miami, and the Jade stopped at four ports.
 I wrote all about my experience on the Norwegian Jade in my recent blog post.
 If you haven’t read it, what are you waiting for?
+Lol, but in all honesty, I wasn’t sure I was going to enjoy a cruise.
 When I travel, I love going at my own pace, and I often don’t have a strict schedule because I want to be open to experiences.
 So, I didn’t think I would like that a cruise has a regimented schedule, with specific times that you have be back on the ship.
-In this blog, I want to share my experiences with two of the ports I experienced while cruising the Bahamas-Nassau and Bimini.
+But I ended up really loving the cruise and my days during the port stops were quite enjoyable!
+Read on to find out about the ports I experienced while cruising the Bahamas, especially Nassau and Bimini.

 Norwegian Jade Bahamas Itinerary

-My cruise on the Norwegian Jade was 5 nights, with 4 ports of call, which you can see below.
+My cruise on the Norwegian Jade was 5 nights, with 4 ports of call.

-I had a great deal to go on this cruise, but one of the things that was not included in this cruise, or any for that matter, are excursions.
+I had a great deal to go on this cruise, but one of the things that was not included in this cruise, or any that I know of for that matter, are excursions.
 I did receive a $50 credit with my cruise package, but I am not a big fan of water activities.
 So I decided to not go with ANY excursions and just explore on my own.
-First stop on our first full day was Nassau.
+First stop on our first full cruise day was Nassau.

 Excursions at Nassau, Bahamas